conradbeach/dotfiles/mac_setup_manual_steps.md

 * [ ] Dash
   * Activate subscription
   * Set up syncing.
 Sync files are in iCloud Drive > Dash Sync > General Sync.
   * Set up snippets.
-Sync files are in iCloud Drive > Dash Sync > Snippets.
+(In this repo at ./Dash/Snippets.dash)
   * Load custom docsets (In this repo at ./Dash/custom_dash_docsets)
 * [ ] iTerm
   * Load configuration.
 (In this repo.
 Change in Settings > General > Preferences)